Avaiga/taipy-getting-started/step_08/ReadMe.md

 # Step 8: Modify Data Nodes content

-Now that the GUI has been created to handle one scenario, it would be interesting to change the “initial” variables to see their impact on the predictions.
+Now that the GUI has been created to handle one scenario, it would be interesting to change the "initial" variables to see their impact on the predictions.
 These variables are: the *number of predictions*, the *max capacity* and the *day*.
 How can we interact with them in real-time?